- How Old Is Iceland?

-The eruption had widespread consequences outside of Iceland, its influence reaching such far-flung corners as North America, the Sahel of Africa and Europe.
-Disrupting the monsoon cycles of Africa and India, the eruption caused widespread famine in Egypt (resulting in a loss of ⅙ of the population), and the subsequent poverty and food shortages in France were contributing factors in triggering the French Revolution.
+The eruption had widespread consequences outside of Iceland; its influence reached such far-flung corners as North America, the Sahel of Africa, and Europe.
+Disrupting the monsoon cycles of Africa and India, the eruption caused widespread famine in Egypt (resulting in a loss of ⅛ of the population).
+The subsequent poverty and food shortages in France contributed to the French Revolution.

 Photo from Wikimedia, Creative Commons, by army.mil.

-First of all, it should be understood that Iceland’s position on the globe is one of enormous strategic importance for any party engaged in international warfare.
-For one thing, Iceland is positioned directly between mainland Europe, to its east, and North America, to its west, and looms over the Atlantic Ocean.
+It should be understood that Iceland’s position on the globe is one of enormous strategic importance for any party engaged in international warfare.
+Iceland is positioned directly between mainland Europe, to its east, and North America, to its west, and looms over the Atlantic Ocean.

-This is a highly advantageous spot for tacticians who understand that, effectively, whoever operates military bases in Iceland, be they ports or airfields, has dominion over sea and air traffic in that wide and vulnerable stretch of ocean, as well as easy access to both landmasses.
+This is a highly advantageous spot for tacticians who understand that whoever operates military bases in Iceland, be they ports or airfields, has dominion over sea and air traffic in that vast and vulnerable stretch of ocean, as well as easy access to both landmasses.

 Photo from Wikimedia, Creative Commons, by Oxyman.

-Britain, in particular, felt that this threatened their control of the North Atlantic, and quickly telegraphed the Icelandic capital asking them for their support as “a belligerent and ally”.
-So too did Britain want to build their own bases in Iceland as a means of strengthening their North Patrol.
-Reykjavík responded confirming their neutrality.
+Britain, in particular, felt that this threatened their control of the North Atlantic and quickly telegraphed the Icelandic capital, asking them for their support as “a belligerent and ally.”
+So too did Britain want to build bases in Iceland to strengthen their North Patrol.
+Reykjavik responded by confirming their neutrality.

-The next day, April 10, the Althingi declared that Denmark was incapable of fulfilling its duties supporting Iceland and thus transferred all powers to the domestic government.
-Two days after, Operation Valentine saw the British invade the neighboring Faeroe Islands.
-It was a sure sign of the events to come...
+The next day, April 10, the Icelandic Parliament declared that Denmark could not fulfill its duties supporting Iceland and thus transferred all powers to the domestic government.
+Two days after, Operation Valentine saw the British invade the neighboring Faroe Islands.
+It was a sure sign of the events to come.

-On May 6, British prime minister Winston Churchill made a case to the war cabinet that building military bases in Iceland was an essential step in preemptively denying the country to Axis forces.
-He argued that further diplomatic efforts with the Icelandic government would likely reveal British invasion plans to the Germans, hence it was a more strategic move to invade without any prior warning.
+On May 6, British prime minister Winston Churchill made a case to the war cabinet that building military bases in Iceland was essential in preemptively denying the country to Axis forces.
+He argued that further diplomatic efforts with the Icelandic government would likely reveal British invasion plans to the Germans; hence it was a more strategic move to invade without any prior warning.

 Photo from Wikimedia, Creative Commons, by USMC Archives.

 There was little fear such an operation could fail.
-After all, the Icelanders had no standing army and there would likely be only a handful of German resistors.
-On 3 May, the British Under-Secretary for Foreign Affairs, Alexander Cadogan, wrote in his diary, “Home 8.
+After all, the Icelanders had no standing army, and there would likely be only a handful of German resistors.
+On May 3, the British Under-Secretary for Foreign Affairs, Alexander Cadogan, wrote in his diary, “Home 8.
 Dined and worked.
 Planning conquest of Iceland for next week.
 Shall probably be too late!
-Saw several broods of ducklings”.
+Saw several broods of ducklings.”

-The invasion plan, Operation Fork, was conducted haphazardly en route.
-There were no Icelandic speakers among the invasion force and many of the maps being used had been drawn from memory.
+The invasion plan known as Operation Fork was conducted haphazardly en route.
+There were no Icelandic speakers among the invasion force, and many of the maps being used had been drawn from memory.

-Fortuitously for both parties, Icelanders spotted a British reconnaissance plane as it surveyed over Reykjavík, giving them advanced notice that the British would be arriving immediately.
-When the force finally did arrive, the British were surprised to find the Icelanders rather accommodating, even helping the soldiers unload supplies from their ship.
+Luckily for both parties, Icelanders spotted a British reconnaissance plane surveying Reykjavik, giving them advanced notice that the British would arrive immediately.
+When the force finally did come, the British were surprised to find the Icelanders rather accommodating, even helping the soldiers unload supplies from their ship.